UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 title: 'module4_02'
 ---

-# Restoring an older version of a file
+# Restoring an older version of the project

 ---
 # Time travelling